Sensing the Chinese Diaspora: How Mobile Apps Can Provide Insights into Global Migration Flows: Related Work

 Surveys have been traditionally used to gather data about diaspora (Chinese and otherwise).
 Sources have included census, immigration data (particularly from destination countries), and sample surveys.
 These approaches, however, tend to lack quantitative up-to-date information and are subject to significant biases resulting from undercoverage and low response rates.
-Snowball and convenience sampling -- as two popular sample surveys -- are costly and time consuming, and are typically limited to a small number of cities or regions~\cite{belai2007enabling}.
-Mail-out surveys must be tailored to each respondent's preferences and interests, rendering response rates stubbornly low~\cite{bloch2005development,nworah2005study}.
+The survey methodologies are ``active'' where the respondents must actively participate in the survey.
+However, more recently, there has been interest in developing ``passive'' Internet-based methodologies which can provide contextually-rich data more readily and more broadly than the traditional active methodologies.